• Skip to primary navigation

 14. Allow cookies to cool for 10 minutes on baking sheet, then transfer cookies to a wire rack to cool completely.

 15. Once your cookies are totally cool, pour some cocoa powder into a small bowl.
-With a clean, small, food-only brush, use a light touch to brush cocoa powder from top of pinecone (narrower end) to the bottom (fatter6 end).
+With a clean, small, food-only brush, use a light touch to brush cocoa powder from top of pinecone (narrower end) to the bottom (fatter end).
 The cocoa powder will gather in the knife impressions, and you’ll see the pinecone pattern appear before your very eyes.

-16. Repeat with remaining dough until you’ve created all your pinecones.
-(Obviously overlapping some of the steps for different batches will be the most time efficient.
-But to keep these directions simple, we’ll let you sort out the method that works best for you!)
+2. Obviously overlapping some of the steps for different batches will be the most time efficient.
+But to keep these directions simple, we’ll let you sort out the method that works best for you!

 Slightly adapted from: Bakeland: Nordic Treats Inspired by Nature by Marit Hovland